 South Jersey’s ‘Jurassic Park’-like fossil park delays opening a second time to 2025

-The $73 million attraction boasts real fossils, dinosaur exhibits, and free-roaming virtual reality.
+The $73-million attraction will boast real fossils, dinosaur exhibits, and free-roaming virtual reality.

-Rowan University’s dinosaur and ancient fossil park is rescheduled to open in March 2025.
+The opening of Rowan University’s dinosaur and ancient fossil park has been rescheduled for March.

-The Edelman Fossil Park and Museum was originally set to open this summer, but the opening was pushed to this fall in July.
-Now, with winter just a month away, Rowan University and its stakeholders announced last week that they’re planning for a spring opening.
+The Edelman Fossil Park & Museum was originally set to open this summer, but in July, the opening was pushed to this fall.
+Now, with winter just a month away, Rowan University and its stakeholders announced last week that they’re now planning for a spring opening.

 “The opening of Edelman Fossil Park & Museum marks a momentous occasion for our region and for visitors from around the world.
 This is not just a museum, it’s a gateway to a breathtaking chapter of Earth’s history,” said Kenneth Lacovara, founding executive director of the park and museum.
 “Here, we open a window onto the profound and pivotal events of the fifth mass extinction, during which the dinosaurs and 75% of species perished, shaping the modern world as we know it.”